 If slaw is your side of choice, stick with the classic Sweet Restaurant Slaw in a light, creamy dressing, or turn the tables a bit with crunchy and peanut buttery Asian Coleslaw.
 Prefer pasta?
 The Antipasto Pasta Salad "serves a crowd and is great for picnics." says Dayna.
 And, if beans are your thing, you can't go wrong with old-fashioned Boston Baked Beans.

 Worried about salads made with mayonnaise-based dressings?
 New evidence shows that the acid in store-bought mayo may help keep food safer than you think but, it's always a good idea to keep things as cool as possible before serving.

-Get more ideas for Memorial Day side dishes and summer salads.
+We have more Memorial Day food ideas!
+Find more Memorial Day side dishes and summer salads.

-Easy to prepare and serve, No-Bake Cheesecake Flag Cake won't heat up your kitchen when you make it, and can feed a crowd.
+Here's an easy Memorial Day dessert that's simple to prepare and to serve.
+No-Bake Cheesecake Flag Cake won't heat up your kitchen when you make it, and can feed a crowd.
 You can use strawberries or raspberries to create the red stripes, if you wish.
 Tip: To make sure your flag is picture perfect (and the berry juices don't stain the frosting), slice and pack the fruit in separate containers, then top the cake after you get to your picnic perfect spot.

 Looking for other festive summer treats?
-We think you'll love our healthy and refreshing Red, White and Blueberry Fruit Salad or -- if you're feeling ambitious -- this amazing American Flag Cake.
+We think you'll love our healthy and refreshing Red, White and Blueberry Fruit Salad or -- if you're feeling ambitious -- this amazing American Flag Cake makes an impressive Memorial Day cake.
 (There's a helpful video showing you how to make it.)
 For a dessert that travels especially well, try your hand at Raspberry Star Cookies with an almond flavored glaze.